 All office buildings must have a fire extinguisher on the premises.
-A fire extinguisher can save lives in the event of a fire, prevent a fire from breaking out, reduce the amount of smoke debris going into the office space, and limit the amount of residue that can damage office equipment.
+A fire extinguisher can save lives in a fire, prevent a fire from breaking out, reduce the amount of smoke debris going into the office space, and limit the amount of residue that can damage office equipment.

 Here’s everything you need to know about fire extinguishers in office spaces and why each office must have one.

 It is vital for every office space or commercial building in Edmonton to have a fire extinguisher to protect the health and safety of the people working in the building.

 There are many fire extinguishers; the type you need will depend on the electrical wiring in the office space and the materials inside.
 Employers must train their employees to use the fire extinguisher(s) on the premises.